relaxdiego/relaxdiego.github.com/_posts/2016-09-28-writing-ansible-modules-002.md

 module without loading all of ansible.
 This is a nice way to quickly do a sort-of-end-to-end test of your module after you've written your unit tests.
 I **would not** recommend using it exclusively as your testing strategy.
-It's best used alongside unit tests and `ansible-validate-modules` which we'll use next.
+It's best used alongside unit tests and `validate-modules` which we'll use next.

 Run:

-    $ ansible-validate-modules <path to your first module dir>
+    $ test/sanity/validate-modules/validate-modules <path to your first module dir>

 This should get you the following errors: